The ultimate guide on how to find the right therapist for you

 It’s important to note that partly because of extensive licensing requirements, associates and licensed therapists may provide equally good care (our founder, Jonathan, actually works with an AMFT under supervision).
 Studies also show that therapy outcomes, as rated by clients, do not vary based on years of experience or whether a therapist is an associate or is licensed.
 Outside of reflect, the hourly rates of many associates can be equal or greater to that of licensed therapists.

 All clinicians who go through this education and certification process can potentially help you.
 The degree type alone is not a good predictor of who will be helpful for your specific circumstances, and in many cases a Master’s level therapist can be as good or better than someone with more training.
-The same is true for an associate vs. a licensed therapist or even someone who has been practicing for 5 years vs. 15 years.
+The same is true for an associate vs. a licensed therapist or even a new therapist who has been practicing for 5 years vs. one that has 15 years of experience.
+License type and years of experience have very little barring on what makes a good therapist.

 It’s essential that you ultimately find the right fit with the person who will be helping you manage your mental health.
-Fit is less about education and more about how the present in the room and their specific style.
+Fit and finding a good match is less about education and more about how the present in the room and their specific style.
 A lot more on this below

 What kinds of therapy are there?